amunzur/SpeciationWithDominance/README.md

 1. `phenotypes.csv`: This file contains the phenotypes of the parents and the both classes of hybrids.
 2. `adaptation.csv`: This file keeps track of the mutations that arise during adaptation.
 Based on it, it is possible to track each mutation down to the population it arose and its effect size.
 Each row is for a single mutation that arose and fixed in the population.
 Lost mutations aren't tracked.
 3. `mutsummary.csv`: This file gives more information about the mutation events such as the mean dominance coefficients and standard deviations of mutations in the parental populations.
 4. `fitMean.csv`: This file contains information aboutthe fitness of the parents as well as both classes of hybrids.
-Note that we consider the mean fitness for the `BC` and `F_2` populations.
+Note that we consider the mean fitness for the `BC` and `F2` populations.
+5. `F2_BC.csv`: This file has information about the fitness and phenotypes of individuals in the `BC` and `F2` populations.
+Note that depending on how many individuals you choose to include, this file may get quite large.